Gkcloud5/Better-future/Learning/Network/01-Fundamentals/03/03-Subnetting.md

 ### 1. What is subnet?

-* A subnet, or subnetwork, is a network
+* A subnet, or subnetwork, is a network inside a network.
+* Subnets make networks more efficient.
+* Through subnetting, network traffic can travel a shorter distance without passing through unnecessary [[Routers in network]] to reach its destination.